toyboxman/yummy-xml-UI/xml-UI/archive/Linux commands.md

   - currently set to     256
   Block device            252:0

-# lvs — report information about logical volumes
+#lvs — report information about logical volumes
-lvs -a
+$ lvs -a

 # creating the appropriate filesystem on the logical volumes
 # mke2fs - create an ext2/ext3/ext4 filesystem